eoap/mastering-app-package/docs/cwl-cli/crop.md

 Wrap the `crop` step as a Common Workflow Language CommandLineTool and execute it with a CWL runner.

+### Lab

+This step has a dedicated lab available at /workspace/mastering-app-package/practice-labs/CommandLineTools/crop.ipynb

 ### How to wrap a step as a CWL CommandLineTool

 The CWL document below shows the `crop` step wrapped as a CWL CommandLineTool: